TheThingsIndustries/generic-node-docs/doc/content/applications/se-app-template/configuration.md

 ---

 This application does not require any additional configurations to function.

-Any application specific configurations should be added to `conf/app_conf.h`.
+Any application-specific configurations should be added to `conf/app_conf.h`.